From Non-Hermitian Linear Response to Dynamical Correlations and Fluctuation-Dissipation Relations in Quantum Many-Body Systems: Realization of non-Hermitian linear response

-By virtue of stochastic calculus, it can be shown (see \cref{app:engineereddissipationtonhh}) that the noise-averaged density operator~$\sigma(t) \equiv \ensembleaverage{\rho(t)}$ satisfies the Lindblad master equation
+By virtue of stochastic calculus, it can be shown (see \cref{app:engineereddissipationtonhh:masterequation}) that the noise-averaged density operator~$\sigma(t) \equiv \ensembleaverage{\rho(t)}$ satisfies the Lindblad master equation

 with the Hermitian Lindblad operator $L = b^\dagger b$.
-The stochastic differential equation~\labelcref{eq:stochasticvonneumann} represents a diffusive unraveling~\cite{Barchielli2009} of the master equation~\labelcref{eq:masterequation}.
+The stochastic differential equation~\eqref{eq:stochasticvonneumann} represents a diffusive unraveling~\cite{Barchielli2009} of the master equation~\eqref{eq:masterequation}.
 Such diffusive unravelings typically arise in the theory of continuous measurements, where a quantum system is continuously monitored and the resulting measurement back action gives rise to diffusive quantum trajectories~\cite{Jacobs2006,Wiseman2009}.
 By contrast, in our case, there are no actual measurements involved and \cref{eq:stochasticvonneumann} describes a random unitary evolution with pure dephasing~\cite{Hasegawa1980,Semina2014}.
 In fact, there exists an infinite number of stochastic unravelings, both diffusive and jump-like, whose ensemble average is described by \cref{eq:masterequation}~\cite{Gisin1992,Dalibard1992,Breuer2007}.
 As an alternative to the approach in \cref{eq:stochasticvonneumann} using engineered dephasing, we could also start from \cref{eq:masterequation} with the Lindblad operator $L = b$, describing a spontaneous decay of particles in the ancilla at a decay rate~$\kappa$.
 As shown in \cref{app:engineereddissipationtonhh}, such a setting gives rise to the same effective non-Hermitian Hamiltonian as considered below.

-The quantum Zeno effect is realized in the strong-noise limit $\kappa \to \infty$, where the build-up of population in the ancilla is suppressed due to the rapidly fluctuating effective detuning~\cite{Stannigel2014}.
-To access the resulting Zeno dynamics, we project the state on the empty-ancilla Zeno subspace~\cite{Stannigel2014}.
-As shown in \cref{app:engineereddissipationtonhh}, to leading order perturbation theory, the projected density operator~$\sigma_\mathcal{P}(t) = \mathcal{P} \sigma(t) \mathcal{P}$ obeys the evolution equation
+The quantum Zeno effect is realized in the strong-noise limit $\kappa \to \infty$~\cite{Stannigel2014}.
+The strong dissipation leads to an exponential decay of coherences between Zeno subspaces, in analogy to the effect of repeated measurements, and thereby suppresses the build-up of population in the ancilla.
+As shown in \cref{app:engineereddissipationtonhh:nhh}, to leading order in perturbation theory, the density operator~$\sigma_\mathcal{P}(t) = \mathcal{P} \sigma(t) \mathcal{P}$, projected on the subspace with no particles in the ancilla, obeys the evolution equation